 Using this framework, I show that average bias in published studies can either increase or decrease following standard error corrections, but that increases are inevitable when corrections are sufficiently large.
 Moreover, I show that analogous results hold for changes in true and estimated treatment effects.
-The case of large corrections is empirically relevant because uncorrected standard errors have been shown in many instances to be severely downward biased.
-Intuitively, in a regime where standard errors are severely downward biased, a relatively high share of estimates will be reported as statistically significant (often erroneously).
+Intuitively, in an 'unclustered regime' where standard errors are severely downward biased, a relatively high share of estimates will be reported as statistically significant (often erroneously).
 This means that relatively few studies are censored by selective publication, leading to little bias in published studies.
-By contrast, in a regime where standard errors are correctly measured, and hence larger, a greater share of estimates will be insignificant and censored through the publication process, resulting in higher bias (Ioannidis, 2008; Andrews and Kasy, 2019; Frankel and Kasy, 2022).
-However, with small corrections, it is possible to construct examples where bias decreases.
-For instance, corrections can shift the distribution of published studies to those with larger true effects.
-Such studies tend to generate larger estimates which are less likely to be censored by selective publication.
-This can lead to lower bias overall.
+By contrast, in a 'clustered regime' where standard errors are correctly measured, and hence larger, a greater share of estimates will be insignificant and censored through the publication process, resulting in higher bias (Ioannidis, 2008; Andrews and Kasy, 2019; Frankel and Kasy, 2022).
+The case of large corrections is empirically relevant because uncorrected standard errors have been shown in many instances to be severely downward biased.2 Nonetheless, with small corrections, it is in principle possible for bias to decrease, which is explored in greater detail in Subsection 2.2.

 Despite the possibility of higher bias, I show that standard error corrections unambiguously increase average coverage in published confidence intervals.
-This holds under very general conditions.
+This holds under surprisingly general conditions.
 In particular, it holds for any degree of selective publication against null results, any sized correction, and for arbitrary distributions of true treatment effects.
 In practical terms, this means that we can extend the common intuition that standard error corrections increase coverage in individual studies to the more realistic case where publication favors statistical significance.
-Overall, the theoretical results highlight a striking tension: in the presence of publication bias, standard error corrections enhance the credibility of published confidence intervals, but can also inadvertently deteriorate the credibility of published point estimates.